jkey-67/spyglass/README.md

  - For all Systems a right button context menu allows you to open [dotlan](https://www.dotlan.net/) or [zkillboard](https://zkillboard.com/) for the selected system directly.
  - Automatic region change for the pilot with api registration is possible.
  - Clicking on a specific system will display all messages bound on that system in the past 20 minutes.
 From there one can can set a system alarm, set the systems clear or set it as the current system for one or more of your characters.
- - Clicking on a system in the intel channel (right hand column) causes it to be highlighted on the map with a blue background for 10 seconds.
+ - Clicking on a system in the intel channel (the right side column) causes it to be highlighted on the map with a blue background for 10 seconds.
  - The system where your character is currently located is highlighted on the map with an violet background automatically whenever a character changes systems.
  - Alarms can be set so that task-bar notifications are displayed when an intel report calls out a system within a specified number of jumps from your character(s).
 This can be configured from the task-bar icon.
  - For each alarm distance you can select a different sound file